-Document classification is the act of labeling – or tagging – documents into categories according to their content.
+Document classification is the act of labeling – or tagging – documents using categories, depending on their content.
 Document classification can be manual (as it is in library science) or automated (within the field of computer science), and is used to easily sort and manage texts, images or videos.

-Even though these terms sound similar, they’re slightly different… Text classification involves classifying text by performing specific techniques on your text-based documents, such as sentiment analysis, topic labeling, and intent detection.
-Plus, when analyzing texts, it is possible to do so at different levels.
+Even though these terms sound similar, they’re slightly different.
+Text classification involves classifying text by performing text analysis techniques on your text-based documents.

 For example, you can run topic classification on a whole article to get a general picture of what the article talks about, or you can pre-process that text to divide it into paragraphs, sentences, or even opinion units to get more in-depth insights.